 In recognition of International Women’s Day on March 8, Medical and Academic Affairs is profiling some of the women in medicine and medical leadership positions that help deliver excellent health care and lead our organization.
-Dr. Maria Kang is a Victoria pediatrician.
+Dr. Maria Kang is a Victoria pediatrician and Medical Director in Pediatrics.
 Originally from Winnipeg, Dr. Kang has been practicing in Victoria since 2008.
 Learn more about what drew her to medicine and her experience as a woman in medicine.

 What do you love about practicing medicine?

 “It is a privilege to be intimately involved in a family’s life as a physician.
 Although it is so difficult to meet someone at the most vulnerable time in their life, it is also gratifying to be present with them and to help in any way I can.
 I like the challenge that medicine provides me and how diverse health care is.”

 Why did you choose your field of speciality?

 “I find that pediatrics is a field that promotes positivity, hopefulness and a holistic view of a child and their family.
 Early in my training, it was clear to me that most of the pediatricians I met were genuine, supportive and seemed satisfied with their careers.”

 “Growing up in Winnipeg, my own pediatrician was an important mentor in my life.
 He also sponsored my family’s immigration from Korea in the early 1970’s.
 He and his family’s role in my childhood made a long-lasting impression on me that I am grateful for.”

 What experiences have you had as a woman in medicine?